Adam Coombes

-Adam has signed for Tonbridge Angels and played a part on his debut.

 Club career

 Chelsea

 Coombes was scouted by Chelsea while playing in the Non League for Sutton United and being offered a chance to join the Chelsea Academy.
 His progress continued and he was offered a two-year scholarship from the start of the 2007–08 season.

 The 2011–12 season started with good form shown and a reserve team goal scored in the opening month but then the highly unfortunate run of injuries continued.
 In August 2011, Coombes suffered a knee injury, being sidelined for six to nine months.

 In January 2012 Coombes signed a 12-month extension to a contract that had six months to run, and returned from injury towards the end of the season to make three substitute appearances.
 He was released by Chelsea with 6 months still remaining on his contract in January 2013 to give him a better chance in finding a club before those released in the summer.